jembi/openhim-mediator-mapping/docs/docs/gettingStarted/endpoints.md

   }
   ```

   The properties `postfix` and `prefix` are optional.
-An example use case is given below

-  For a query parameter that has the following format `code:<Facility code>:section:52`, if we are retrieving the `Facility code` from the payload or query we can specify this as shown below
+  For a query parameter that has the following format `code:<Facility code>:section:52`, if we are retrieving the `Facility code` from the payload or query we can specify this as shown below.

   ```json
   {